ornldaac/deltax_workshop_2022/README.md

 #  Delta-X Applications Workshop (May 4-5, 2022)

-The Delta-X mission is a 5-year NASA Earth Venture Suborbital-3 mission to study the Mississippi River Delta in the United States, which is growing and sinking in different areas.
+The [Delta-X mission](https://deltax.jpl.nasa.gov/) is a 5-year NASA Earth Venture Suborbital-3 mission to study the Mississippi River Delta in the United States, which is growing and sinking in different areas.
 River deltas and their wetlands are drowning as a result of sea level rise and reduced sediment inputs.
 The Delta-X mission will determine which parts will survive and continue to grow, and which parts will be lost.
 Delta-X begins with airborne and in-situ data acquisition and carries through data analysis, model integration, and validation to predict the extent and spatial patterns of future deltaic land loss or gain.

 This workshop introduces users to Delta-X datasets and steps for analyzing field, airborne, and modeling datasets.
 There are 6 tutorials in the workshop, one for each of the data and model components.
 Each tutorial contains a few modules.
+The datasets needed to run the tutorials are available at the [ORNL DAAC](https://daac.ornl.gov/deltax).

 ## 1. Introduction
 - [Delta-X Overview](slides/DeltaX_Overview_Apps_Workshop_Simard.pdf)